quantiply/rico/docs/common_tasks/es-push.md

 If you need to specify additional metadata while leaving the document untouched (either for throughput or clean design), you can provide an Avro message as the Kafka key.

-There are fields in the Avro message (all of them optional) are:
+The fields in the Avro message (all of them optional) are:

 * `id` - document id
 * `version` - document [version](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#index-versioning)